aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 23.8

+* Support to preserve padding space in formulas
+* Support to replace/insert text with formatting for richtext of cell
+* Support to render activex control and form control for spin button in GridJs
+* Support more types of validation for GridJs: textlength/decimal, select list, formula expression

 ## Aspose.Cells for .NET 23.7

 * Enhancement for many features of GridJS such as rendering controls, serverside saveback for combobox, ...etc.